LeaderPortfolio

 Rise to Success

-Fertitta began his career with Fertitta Enterprises, holding various executive positions from 1991 to 2000.
-He played a key role in the 1993 IPO of Station Casinos.
 In 2001, Lorenzo and his brother Frank III established Zuffa, LLC, and acquired the Ultimate Fighting Championship (UFC) for $2 million.
-Lorenzo served as chairman and CEO of UFC until 2016, transforming it into a global sports powerhouse.
-The Fertittas sold the UFC in 2016 for an estimated $4 billion.
+He served as chairman and CEO of UFC, transforming it into a global sports powerhouse.
+Under his leadership, the UFC grew in popularity, securing broadcasting deals and establishing a unified rule set for mixed martial arts competitions.
+He sold UFC in 2016 for $4 billion.

 Key Business Strategies